Fragrance in the “garden” is often overlooked. A fragrant flower scent can play an important role in what you experience while outdoors.

 Lilac bushes like lots of sunshine and well-drained soil.
 They prefer a rather lax care routine as they produce more blossoms without pruning.
 This is because they flower on old wood.
-It is best to provide a light pruning right after flowering is complete.
+It is best to provide light pruning right after flowering is complete.

 Lilacs bloom late in the spring for a little under a month, but if you plant several different varieties, you can extend the blooming season somewhat.

 Most types of lilac need a real winter for cold dormancy, so they are hardy in USDA Zones 3-7; however, there are a few types that have been cultivated to do well in USDA Zones 8-9.

 Flowering Quince (Cydonia oblonga) is a great choice if you live in a very cold area.
 It does well with cold winters and blooms early in the spring, during March and April.
 The red, orange, salmon, pink, or white blossoms have a sweet, fruity scent.
 They provide an important, early springtime source of food for hummingbirds.

 New varieties of Quince are thornless and do not produce fruit.
 Heirloom varieties do have thorns and produce small, yellow fruits that are traditionally used to make marmalade and jelly.